concourse/git-resource/README.md

     * `proxy_port`: *Required.* The proxy server's listening port
     * `proxy_user`: *Optional.* If the proxy requires authentication, use this username
     * `proxy_password`: *Optional.* If the proxy requires authenticat, use this password

+* `filter`: *Optional.* Object containing commit message filters
+  * `filter.exclude`: *Optional.* Array containing strings that should cause a commit to be skipped
+  * `filter.include`: *Optional.* Array contining strings that *MUST* be included in commit messages for the commit to not be skipped

 ### Example